 The incubation experiment showed that the addition of soil microorganisms to organic fertilizer under the right conditions does lead to nitrate production.
 Compost soil as an inoculum proved to be the highest nitrate generator, which was coupled with a decrease in ammonium (Figure 9, 10), pointing to successful nitrification.
 Suruban et al. (2022) observed that ammonium concentration increased during the initial stages of mineralization before it started decreasing and that the nitrate concentration increased faster than the ammonium concentration decreased.
-Similar results can be seen in Figures 9 and 10, where treatments OF+AG1, OF+AG2, and OF+AG3 show a trend towards increasing ammonium concentrations from week to week, while in the final week, all three of the treatments showed a significant increase in nitrate concentration.
-These results suggest that in treatments OF+AG1, OF+AG2, and OF+AG3 the nitrification process was just starting and that if the incubation had continued, a decrease in ammonium could have been expected in another week or two.
+Similar results can be seen in Figures 9 and 10, where treatments OF+AG1, OF+AG2, and OF+AG3 show a trend towards increasing ammonium concentrations from week to week, while in the final week, all three of the treatments oF+AG1, OF+AG2, OF+AG2, and OF+AG3 the nitrification process was just starting and that if the incubation had continued, a decrease in ammonium could have been expected in another week or two.